Surrender a Pet

 What if I have an animal other than a cat or dog to surrender?

-HATS does not currently have the housing or resources to take animals other than dogs or cats.
-We recommend seeking out private rescues dedicated to exotic pets, contacting the store or individual where you purchased your pet, talking to friends and family, and posting in pet rehoming groups on social media.
+We are not equipped to intake animals other than dogs or cats.
+We recommend seeking out private rescues who care for small or exotic pets, contacting the store or individual where you purchased your pet, talking to friends and family, and posting in pet rehoming groups on social media.

 What if I have second thoughts and want to reclaim my pet?